gbourniq/portfolio/README.md

 ## RESTful APIs

-Web APIs have been developing using the [Django REST framework](https://www.django-rest-framework.org).
+Web APIs have been developed using the [Django REST framework](https://www.django-rest-framework.org).

 * Browse Category and Item model objects (`ListAPIView`):
 ```